mohamedsaif/kubernetes-auditor/README.md

 That is it, you can save the logic app now.

-To test the functionality, click on Run Trigger and select option with payload (for the sample payload body, you can use [sample-alert-post-request.json](./sample-alert-post-request.json))
+To test the functionality, click on Run Trigger and select option with payload (for the sample payload body, you can use [sample-alert-post-request.json](./sample-alert-post-request.json) but you might need to change windowStartTime, windowEndTime and searchQuery to reflect your environment)

 Click on View monitoring view to see the execution results: